aquele-dinho/java-modernizing/docs/GUIDE_PHASE2.md

   - Any APIs that were replaced or upgraded by the recipe.
 - **Expected result:**
   - Readers see concrete before/after snippets illustrating Java 21 migrations.

+### Step 1.4 – Upgrade frameworks and direct dependencies for Java 21

+After the codebase compiles and tests pass on Java 21 with your existing Spring Boot 3.x baseline, incrementally upgrade core frameworks and **direct** dependencies to current, Java 21–compatible versions.

+- **What you change (high level):**
+  - Bump the Spring Boot parent to a recent 3.x line that officially supports Java 21 (this guide has been validated with **3.5.8**).
+  - Align first-party Spring dependencies with that parent (via the BOM).
+  - Upgrade direct dependencies that are **not** managed by the Boot BOM (for example, JJWT, Springdoc, Apache HttpClient).

+- **Procedure:**
+  1. **Spring Boot parent / BOM**
+     - Update the `<parent>` section in `pom.xml` to a recent Spring Boot 3.x version that supports Java 21.
+     - Let the Spring Boot BOM manage transitive versions for:
+       - Spring Framework modules (`spring-core`, `spring-web`, etc.).
+       - Embedded Tomcat, Logback, Jackson, SnakeYAML, and other core stack components.

+  2. **JJWT (JWT library)**
+     - Ensure you are on a JJWT release line that is compatible with Java 17+ / Jakarta (for example, `0.11.x` or later).
+     - Keep using the split-module pattern (`jjwt-api`, `jjwt-impl`, `jjwt-jackson`) and the key-based API (`Keys.hmacShaKeyFor`, `parserBuilder`, etc.).

+  3. **Springdoc OpenAPI**
+     - Check the Springdoc compatibility matrix for your chosen Spring Boot 3.x version and upgrade `springdoc-openapi-starter-webmvc-ui` to the recommended 2.x line.
+     - The goal is to use the latest Springdoc 2.x that is explicitly compatible with your Spring Boot minor/patch level.

+  4. **Apache HttpClient 5**
+     - Upgrade `org.apache.httpcomponents.client5:httpclient5` to a current, non-alpha 5.x release that includes fixes for known CVEs.
+     - Keep the `RestTemplate` configuration aligned with HttpClient 5 APIs.

+- **Expected result (code):**
+  - `pom.xml` reflects:
+    - Java 21 toolchain properties.
+    - A Spring Boot 3.x parent that supports Java 21.
+    - Direct dependency versions updated to current, Java 21–compatible lines.

+- **Expected result (behavior):**
+  - All tests still pass on Java 21.
+  - A subsequent OWASP Dependency-Check run shows **equal or fewer** Critical/High CVEs compared to the pre-upgrade Java 17 + SB 3.x state.
+  - In this reference implementation, upgrading to Spring Boot **3.5.8** (and its managed Tomcat version) removed previously flagged Tomcat CVEs, allowing `mvn clean verify` with `dependency-check:check` to pass with `failBuildOnCVSS=7`.

 ---